wso2/docs-ob-toolkit-cds/en/docs/get-started/try-out-flow.md

     --cert <PUBLIC_KEY_FILE_PATH> --key <PRIVATE_KEY_FILE_PATH> \
     ```

-2. The request retrieves the account information for all the accounts related to the PSU.
+2. The request retrieves the account information for all the accounts related to the bank customer.
 Given below is a sample response:

     ```
     {